 - Global patterns of structural violence and their impact on extinction (or other forms of ecological violence): the destruction of plants, animals, land, water and the relationships they sustain by large-scale structural violence such as racism, settler colonialism, genocide and extractives.

-- Learning from and with Indigenous and BIPOC (Black, Indigenous, People of Colour) knowledges, forms of agency, legal and political orders, including resurgence, survivance and refusal, and engaging with plural cosmovisions from across earth;
+- Learning from and with Indigenous and BIPOC (Black, Indigenous, People of Colour) knowledges, forms of agency, legal and political orders, including resurgence, survivance and refusal,